What is a Continuous Duty Solenoid?

 Solenoid starter with cable connector

 A solenoid is a cylindrical device that contains tight metal coiling with the intent of converting electrical energy over to mechanical power.
 There are different types of solenoids, like starter solenoids, that have different uses and capacities.
 What is a continuous duty solenoid?
 Solenoids are rated for how long they can be powered on.
-A continuous duty solenoid has a 100% duty cycle rating meaning it can withstand low-level constant use.
+These types of solenoids have a 100% duty cycle rating meaning they can withstand low-level constant use.

 Continuous Duty Solenoid vs. Regular Solenoid – What’s the Difference?